 - Cinderella Circumstances: In the Cinderella parody.

-- Fate Worse Than Death: The Princess in the Cinderella parody.
+- Fate Worse than Death: The Princess in the Cinderella parody.
 Marrying her was something Weasel considered to be the trope.

-- Case in point: Red Guy mistook him for a squirrel.
+- I Am Not Weasel: The Trope Namer, sort of.
+Case in point: Red Guy mistook him for a squirrel.

 - Invincible Hero: More in earlier seasons.